jackiedallas/jdx-software/src/content/blog/why-im-not-selling-you-ai.md

 ---

-## TL;DR
+## Key Takeaways

-- I built Manualize to solve a real pain: writing SOPs that reflect real work.
+- Manualize addresses the core challenge of creating SOPs that accurately reflect real-world workflows.
-- The magic isn’t that it uses AI—it’s that it produces *usable docs*.
+- The value lies not in AI capabilities themselves, but in generating genuinely usable documentation.
-- If you're tired of boilerplate, I want to talk to you.
+- We're seeking feedback from teams who need practical alternatives to generic documentation templates.